doctorpot1/ScareAway-demo/README.md

 - Integrating features such as MaskGoWhere or whatever covid-19 related services to increase the stickiness of the app.

 ## How to test if it works
-- Survey with current user on the ScareAway narrative, benefits & feature and check on the acceptance rate, the rate where they will share and the rate that they will install for their immediate contact.
+- Survey with current user on the ScareAway's narrative, benefits & feature and check on the acceptance rate, the rate where they will share and the rate that they will install for their immediate contact.
-- A/B testing of promotional material one talking about the TraceTogether feature, one about ScareAway narrative, benefits & feature and check the conversion rate.
+- A/B testing of promotional material one talking about the TraceTogether feature, one about ScareAway feature and check the conversion rate.
 - Run a POC and place marketing material to promote one-click SafeEntry at a mall with a QR-code to download the app (embedded with a tracking id so you know user download the app as they saw the marketing material).
 Of course it will end up saying it is a market test, and ask them to click subscribe to get notified when the app is ready. check the scan rate and subscribe rate to determine if it is worth the effort to go ahead.

 ## Potential challenges